Not All Needles Are Found: How Fact Distribution and Don't Make It Up Prompts Shape Retrieval, Reasoning, and Hallucination in Long-Context LLMs: Methodology

+We evaluated four production-scale models representing the state-of-the-art in long-context processing: \textbf{Gemini-2.5-flash} (1M context), \textbf{ChatGPT-5-mini} (272k), \textbf{Claude-4.5-haiku} ($\sim$175k), and \textbf{Deepseek-v3.2-chat} (128k).
+To ensure reproducibility and minimize hallucination variance, we enforced a deterministic decoding strategy (e.g., \texttt{temperature=0}) with minor penalties to encourage context utilization over parametric priors.
+Full hyperparameter configurations are detailed in Appendix~\ref{app:hyperparameters}.

-Our evaluation relies on a ``Quiz'' paradigm, where we inject story-congruent factual elements (“needles”) into a narrative context (“haystack”) and evaluate the model using a set of 30 questions.
-The model is explicitly instructed to adopt the persona of a person who has read the story carefully and is prepared to answer detailed questions about it.
+Our evaluation relies on a ``Quiz'' paradigm, where we inject story-congruent facts (``needles'') into the narrative and evaluate the model on 30 questions.
+The full templates for which are provided in Appendix~\ref{app:prompts}.